WWE News: Trish Stratus Reveals Why She Chose To Return For Final Match At ‘SummerSlam’

 “It’s like my brain is two steps behind my body, but then your body surprises you.
 And you think, ‘Holy smokes, after two kids and all these years, I can still do this.'”

-In addition to discussing her upcoming match at SummerSlam, Trish Stratus also talked about her influence on women’s wrestling, as she told the Toronto Sun‘s Simmons that it’s “humbling and gratifying” to know that she inspired so many girls and women to enter the world of wrestling as an in-ring competitor, as opposed to simply playing the role of a valet.
+In addition to discussing her upcoming match at SummerSlam, Trish Stratus also talked about her influence on women’s wrestling, as she told The Toronto Sun‘s Simmons that it’s “humbling and gratifying” to know that she’s inspired so many girls and women to enter the world of wrestling as an in-ring competitor, as opposed to simply playing the role of a valet.
 She also admitted that it feels “kind of insane” that WWE is heading to Toronto for SummerSlam and holding shows in the city for four nights in a row.